SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     mode   : PassableMode
 ```

-Deactivates the specified hitbox of the game entity for movement of other game entities.
+Deactivates a specified hitbox of the game entity for movement of other game entities.
 The hitbox is still relevant for the game entity's own movement.

 **hitbox**
 Reference to the hitbox that should be deactivated.